davbeek/gitinspectorgui-rtd/docs/source/output-formats.rst

 Output formats
 ==============
 Multiple output formats can be selected, resulting in a separate output file for every selected format.
+See the :ref:`CLI documentation <formats>` for information on this option.

 Available output formats
 ------------------------